nadeemabdulhamid/omg-project/docs/omg-api.md

 }
 ```

+The `"star-icons"` strings should be either:
+- `"fa-solid fa-star"` for a full star
+- `"fa-regular fa-star-half-stroke"` for a partial star
+- `"fa-regular fa-star"` for an empty star

 ### Handler

 - Use `OMGServer.installHandler("item-data", (RequestItemDataHandler)...)` to provide a back-end handler for this endpoint.
 The handler should implement the [`RequestItemDataHandler`](../src/omg/interfaces/RequestItemDataHandler.java) interface with a method that takes a single integer parameter: